origin-energy/java-snapshot-testing/CONTRIBUTING.md

 Ensure you add `mavenLocal()` to your consuming project and the dependency verison matches that in your local `.m2` folder

+# Uploading to maven central
+see `.github/workflows/release.yml`

-# Deploying to maven central
+# Uploading to maven central (manually)

 Gradle release plugin is not currently working so this is a manual process at the moment.